 CNN here attempts to give justification for the Palestinian shootings.
-Furthermore, by presenting this justification, the reader could think that territory is really the core issue that the Palestinians and Israelis are fighting about.
-However, when the area of land was offered to the Palestinians in 1948, they rejected it and attacked Israel.
+Furthermore, by presenting this justification, readers could think that territory is really the core issue that the Palestinians and Israelis are fighting about.
+However, when the area of land was offered to Arabs in 1948, they rejected it and attacked Israel.
 Yasser Arafat has maps in his office which show the entire State of Israel replaced by his vision of a Palestinian state.
-The core issue between us is not territory, but rather it is the refusal of the Palestinians to accept the existence of the State of Israel.
+The core issue between us is not territory, but rather the refusal of Palestinians to accept the existence of the State of Israel.

 Earlier Wednesday, two Palestinian teenagers were shot in the head and killed by Israeli troops at Karni Crossing along the border between Israel and Gaza.
 Later on, another Palestinian was killed in the area.

 This is grotesque.
-Without providing any background information, the reader could think that Israeli soldiers walked up to two unarmed Palestinians and fatally shot them in the head without cause.
+Without providing any background, readers could think that Israeli soldiers walked up to two unarmed Palestinians and fatally shot them in the head without cause.

 Palestinian doctors said the two teens killed Wednesday were 15 and 16 years old.

 CNN adds an extra paragraph to repeat for a second time that the causalities were teenagers, then emphasizes a third time their young ages, 15 and 16.